 Mailbird is a Windows desktop with a Mac build.
-Epistles is everywhere your inbox already lives.
+Epistles is everywhere your inbox already lives

 What Mailbird does well

 The other thing Mailbird leans into is the integrations bundle.
 Slack, WhatsApp, Asana, Trello, Google Calendar, Dropbox, Instagram, and roughly thirty other services slide into a sidebar inside the mail window.
-If you genuinely want Slack and email in the same chrome, sharing one set of keyboard shortcuts and one notification surface, Mailbird has built for that and it works.
+If you want Slack and email in the same chrome, sharing one set of keyboard shortcuts and one notification surface, Mailbird has built for that and it works.

 Pricing is straightforward.
 Free for one account, $4.03 a month billed yearly for unlimited accounts and the integration bundle, or a $99.75 lifetime license on sale from a $399 list.
 A Mac build was added later and shares the licence.
 No subscription gymnastics, no per-seat creep at the personal tier.